CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/01-python-refresher-foundations.md

 Once we do this though, you'll notice that our strings that were stored in these variables will be **erased!** This is because in Python if you assign a new value to a variable, it will overwrite the old value of the variable.

 If you're curious, this is due to the fact that Python is a *dynamically typed* language, which means that the data type of a variable can change.
 This is different from *statically typed* languages, like Java, where the data type of a variable cannot change.
-But it's not crucial to understand this now.
+This is a key difference between Python and other programming languages, but don't worry if this is confusing.
+You'll get used to it as you work with Python more and eventually learn other programming languages, as well!

 What happens if you try and use a number for your variable rather than typing the word `one`?